jonchuaenzhe/resnet-ecg-classifier/README.md

 ![ECG_Sample](images/ecg_sample.png)

-The preprocessing steps included reading the ECG metadata from the associated .mat files, before filtering out tracings which had unsuitable lenghts or data formats.
-As the actual ECG data files were large, only the filepaths and metadata was used to preprocess the data.
-A DataFrame of the final dataset was constructed that included the filepath and the labels for the 4 conditions mentioned, and then saved into the CSV file "full_dataset.csv".
+Preprocessing included reading the ECG metadata from the associated .mat files, before filtering out tracings which had unsuitable lenghts or data formats.
+A DataFrame of the final dataset was constructed that included the filepath and the labels for the 4 conditions and was saved into "full_dataset.csv".

 ## ResNet Model Overview